f5devcentral/f5-agility-labs-waf/docs/class5/module3/lab1/lab1.rst

     |Lab3-06|

 #.
-Right click in the passeord field and choose 'inspect element'.
+Right click in the password field and choose 'inspect element'.
 Notice the field name is obfuscated and rotates every few seconds.

     |Lab3-07|